pikameow420/Vote_dApp/README.md

 Smart contracts of this project are written in Solidity and deployed on the polygon_mumbai testnet.

-Currently this project is depraced as it was using Moralis v1, and most of the frontend has become redundant.
+Currently this project is deprecated as it was using Moralis v1, and most of the frontend has become redundant.

 Will soon migrate it to Morals v2.